 Rojas didn’t make much progress at Bradenton.
 He seemed to be coming around in May, when he posted an OPS of .787, but he slumped after that and never got hot again.
 He continued to struggle badly from the right side, with a .592 OPS, as opposed to .690 hitting left-handed.
 His plate discipline remained weak and he hit for only a little more power.
 He played mostly center and continued to show a good arm and good range.

 Rojas had easily his best season as a pro, although it fell short of being a real breakout year.
 He struggled early, with a .628 OPS in April, but improved in May and then got hot in June.
 Unfortunately, after posting an .843 OPS through mid-June, he missed the second half of the month with an oblique injury.
 He had an OPS of .751 over the rest of the season.
 In the end, Rojas posted career highs in all the slash stats by comfortable margins.
 He also improved significantly against LHPs, with a .730 OPS against them compared to .747 against RHPs.
 His plate discipline remained marginal.
 Rojas played center until Gregory Polanco moved up from Bradenton, when he moved to left.

 Rojas made significant, as opposed to painfully slow, progress for the first time in 2013.
 He didn’t exactly establish himself as a top prospect, but he showed enough to raise the possibility that he could make a useful fourth outfielder.
 He probably isn’t an everyday center fielder and he doesn’t have the bat to play regularly in a corner.
-He’s now eligible for the Rule 5 draft and the Pirates didn’t add him to the 40-man roster.
-He could be attractive to some team due to his defensive ability and decent speed, but he may not have enough of a ceiling to attract interest.
+He was eligible for the Rule 5 draft and the Pirates didn’t add him to the 40-man roster and he wasn’t selected.